stefaleon/React-Bands/README.md

 &nbsp;
 ## 04 Style

 * Edit the card style and add the 'Lato' font.

+&nbsp;
+## 05 MemberList and Default Props

+* Move members to a separate component and use defaultProps.